sheep902/sourcelayers/README.md

 For example, many websites provide instant search utilities, allowing every <input/> event to trigger a XHR and use some tricks (e.g. timestamps, queuing..) to ensure the view isn't corrupted by disordered callbacks.

 But that's not what the user **wants to do**.
-In this case, all the previous inputs become meaningless to the user in every keystoke, and our app logic should just work that way.
+In this case, all the previous inputs become meaningless to the user within every keystoke, and our app logic should just work that way.

 Use 'Component#cancel_all(type)' to discard all previous intents that is of specified type & triggered by this component.